tangrams/tangram-tutorial/README.md

 To create a build version run: `npm run build`

-This will place the proper assets in the `/dist` folder.
+This will place the proper assets in the `/docs` folder.
+This is where GitHub pages will read from.

-Once you add the new build and deploy to `gh-pages` branch on github, the tutorial should be availbe at the following url: [https://tangrams.github.io/tangram-tutorial/dist/#/](https://tangrams.github.io/tangram-tutorial/dist/#/)
+Once you add the new build and push to the `master` branch on GitHub, the tutorial should be availble at the following url: [https://tangrams.github.io/tangram-tutorial/](https://tangrams.github.io/tangram-tutorial/)

 ## To test js and css linter rules